Nathan Wylde: Characterisation

 ITV1 describe Nathan as "scheming and manipulative", and "always wants his own way".
 Channel Five's soap opera reporting website Holy Soap describe him as "privileged".

 Reception

 Holy Soap describe Nathan's most memorable moment as: "Being kicked in the groin by Leyla after she found out he was manipulating her and David."
 Nathan was nominated in the category of "Villain of the Year" at the 2011 British Soap Awards.
+Craig Jones from Leeds Live wrote that Nathan's most "memorable" storyline was "the cover-up of his father’s death".